 Steps for growing broccoli microgreens in soil:

 1. Start by filling the flat or container with the potting soil to within an inch of the upper rim.

 2. Then, sow the seeds very thickly.
+A few tablespoons of broccoli seeds per flat.
 Since your broccoli microgreens are harvested when very young, they don’t need a lot of room to grow.

 3. Cover the seeds with a light dusting of potting soil and water them in well.

 4. Place the tray under grow lights or in a sunny windowsill (see lighting section below).
 You can keep the trays in a dark place if you want to, but it isn’t necessary.

 5. Keep the soil well watered, but remember that there are no drainage holes in the bottom of the tray so it’s very easy to overwater.
 Don’t overdo it.
 Mold could be the result.

 6. Broccoli microgreens and other varieties are ready to harvest as soon as they develop their first set of true leaves.

 Don’t reuse the potting soil to grow more microgreens as it will be depleted of nutrients.
 Empty the tray and refill with fresh potting soil to grow your next round.